Is delta 8 THC legal or illegal?

-There are also a few states that have specifically banned the sale and possession of delta 8 THC — including Alaska, Arizona, Arkansas, Delaware, Idaho, Iowa, Montana, Pennsylvania, and Utah.
+There are also a few states that have specifically banned the sale and possession of delta 8 THC — including Alaska, Arizona, Arkansas, Delaware, Idaho, Iowa, Montana, Pennsylvania, Utah, and Vermont.
 Other states are less clear or default in the federal regulations due to lack of any specific legislation.

 Here’s a breakdown of the legality of delta 8 THC, delta 9 THC, and hemp-derived products in the United States for each state: